Pueblo Bonito Pacifica Review: Romance and Relaxation on the Menu!

 Meals and drinks are included in the rates – of course!

-We’d previously holidayed at the Pacifica property and written a Pueblo Bonito Pacifica review.
+We’d previously vacationed at the Pacifica property and written a review of Pueblo Bonito Pacifica.

-On our most recent stay at Pueblo Bonito Sunset Beach (its neighboring sister property), we were delighted to revisit the PB Pacifica for an evening – touring the resort and enjoying a lovely dinner.
+On our last stay at Pueblo Bonito Sunset Beach (its neighboring sister property), we were delighted to revisit the PB Pacifica for an evening – touring the resort and enjoying a lovely dinner.

 Pueblo Bonito Pacifica review